 This jewel-sized exhibition features 23 paintings, drawings, and bronzes from SFMOMA’s internationally acclaimed collection of work by Henri Matisse, joined by four important paintings and drawings from the collection of the Fine Arts Museums of San Francisco (FAMSF).
-Celebrating the Bay Area’s early and long-standing enthusiasm for the French artist, the exhibition will trace four decades of the artist’s career, from a Cézanne-inspired still life and an academic nude from the turn of the last century to his richly patterned interiors from the 1920s and 1930s.
-Of special note will be the vibrantly colored pictures from the artist’s fauvist period, from 1905 to 1908, when the artist first rose to prominence as a leader of modern French painting.
+Celebrating the Bay Area’s early and long-standing enthusiasm for the French artist, Matisse from SFMOMA traces four decades of the artist’s career, from a Cézanne-inspired still life and an academic nude from the turn of the last century to his richly patterned interiors from the 1920s and 1930s.
+Of special note are the vibrantly colored pictures from the artist’s fauvist period, from 1905 to 1908, when the artist first rose to prominence as a leader of modern French painting.
 Matisse from SFMOMA is organized by Janet Bishop, curator of painting and sculpture, SFMOMA, and Melissa Buron, curatorial assistant, FAMSF.

 Outdoor Commissions and Site-Specific Installations

 SFMOMA will create temporary interventions into the urban fabric of the city, such as:

 - Mark di Suvero at Crissy Field (May 22, 2013–May 26, 2014)